filecoin-project/venus/README.md

 # Install go-filecoin to ${GOPATH}/bin (necessary for tests)
 go run ./build install

-# Then, run the tests.
+# Then, run the unit tests.
 go run ./build test

 # Build and test can be combined!